openstack/kayobe/doc/source/architecture.rst

     be installed, and is typically where the cloud will be managed from.
 Seed host
     The seed host runs the bifrost deploy container and is used to provision the cloud hosts.
+By default, container images are built on the seed.
     Typically the seed host is deployed as a VM but this is not mandatory.
 Cloud hosts
     The cloud hosts run the OpenStack control plane, network, monitoring, storage, and virtualised compute services.
 Typically the cloud hosts run